The Ultimate Guide To E-Commerce SEO

 Whether you already have your product pages up or you’re looking to reoptimize them, keyword research is an important part of the process.

-There are a few ways to go about keyword research.
+There are a few ways to go about keyword research, but before we get into it, let’s talk about search intent:

 Easy Wins Keyword Research